watefaecz/gencg_h2501_test/readme.md

 {% raw %} <iframe src="https://editor.p5js.org/lukas01werner/full/czBR9FgVu" width="100%" height="450" frameborder="no"></iframe> {% endraw %}

-What it does: This sketch draws a starburst pattern of lines radiating out from the center of the canvas.
+*What it does:* This sketch draws a starburst pattern of lines radiating out from the center of the canvas.
 By using translate(width/2, height/2), it moves the origin to the center.
 Then a loop draws 8 lines; after each line, the canvas is rotated by 45 degrees (PI/4 radians) before drawing the next one.
 The result is 8 equally spaced lines forming a star or wheel shape.
 Since all the drawing is done in setup() and draw() is empty, this pattern is static.
 It demonstrates how loop + rotate can generate symmetric designs very easily.

-How to change things: - To draw more or fewer lines in the starburst, change the loop count and the rotation angle.
+*How to change things:* To draw more or fewer lines in the starburst, change the loop count and the rotation angle.
 For example, using 12 lines and rotating by PI/6 (30 degrees) would draw a 12-pointed star. - You can change the line length by adjusting the second and third parameters of the line() function (100, 0 is the endpoint of the line in the current coordinate space). - Try changing the stroke color or background color to experiment with different visual styles (for instance, stroke(255,0,0) for red lines or a dark background with white lines for a different contrast).

 #### Sketch 2: Isometric Cube Grid (Depth Gradient)

 {% raw %} <iframe src="https://editor.p5js.org/lukas01werner/full/_7V401ulP" width="100%" height="450" frameborder="no"></iframe> {% endraw %}

-What it does: This sketch builds a grid of isometric cubes using two nested loops (rows and columns).
+*What it does:* This sketch builds a grid of isometric cubes using two nested loops (rows and columns).
 Each cube is drawn from three quadrilateral faces (top, left, right), which creates the 3D illusion without using any 3D library.
 The pattern uses an offset every second row, so the cubes pack like a honeycomb instead of a boring square grid.
 The key part is the depth gradient: cube size gradually increases from left to right, which makes the left side look dense and the right side feel closer and bigger — similar to the reference image.

-How to change things: The density of the pattern can be changed by adjusting the number of rows and columns in the grid, where higher values create a denser and more compact result.
+*How to change things:* The density of the pattern can be changed by adjusting the number of rows and columns in the grid, where higher values create a denser and more compact result.
 The depth effect is controlled by the size interpolation of the cubes, and using more extreme values in the lerp() function increases the visual contrast between the left and right side.
 The overall perspective can be influenced by modifying the vertical height factor of the cubes, which makes them appear either taller and more dramatic or flatter and more subtle.
 The three-dimensional effect also depends strongly on the shading of the cube faces, as larger differences between the face colors result in a clearer sense of volume.
 Finally, the spacing between cubes is defined by the horizontal and vertical step values, where tighter spacing leads to a more compressed grid and larger spacing introduces more visual air into the composition.

 ## Week 04